lefta/ehlit-prototype/Readme.md

 compatibility are required.
 It is designed to create programs directly but also allows for C code prototyping.

-It is compatible out of the box with any existing C library, and using a Ehlit library in a C program is very easy.
+It is compatible out of the box with any existing C library, and using an Ehlit library in a C program is very easy.

 It is distributed under the MIT license.
 In short, do whatever you want, but keep the original